For surgeons and clinicians

 There are three requirements to fulfil prior to submitting data.

-- Each surgeon must sign a Surgeon Participation Agreement.
-They can be accessed here.
+- Each surgeon/clinician must sign a Participation Agreement.
 Please return signed forms to Monash University.

 - Sites must have obtained formal approval of a relevant ethics committee.
-This approval process is overseen by ABDR registry staff.
+This approval process is overseen by ABDR research team.